 “GMO” is an acronym for genetically modified organism.
 We use the more popular term GMO as a synonym for the narrower, more precise term “bioengineered food.”
 United States federal law defines bioengineered food as a food that contains genetic material that has been modified through in vitro recombinant deoxyribonucleic acid (rDNA) techniques and for which the modification could not otherwise be obtained through conventional breeding or found in nature.

 Please note the following important qualifications regarding our definition of non-GMO:

-–Our products may contain limited amounts of genetically modified materials as a result of contact with such materials during harvest, production and transportation.
+- Our products may contain limited amounts of GMO materials as a result of contact with such materials during harvest, production, and transportation.

-–The yeast and certain additives we use, including ascorbic acid and enzymes, are not genetically modified themselves, but may be produced with the aid of or derived from GMOs in some instances.
+- The yeast and certain additives we use, including ascorbic acid and enzymes, are not GMO themselves, but may be produced with the aid of or derived from GMOs in some instances.

-–The milk and butter we use is not organic and we generally source these ingredients from US suppliers.
-In the US, feed for cows that produce non-organic milk and butter typically includes GMO ingredients such as genetically modified corn.
+- The milk and butter we use is not organic and we generally source these ingredients from US suppliers.
+In the US, feed for cows that produce non-organic milk and butter typically includes GMO ingredients such as GMO corn.
 The feed, then, fed to the cows that produce our milk and butter undoubtedly contains GMO ingredients.
 However, the cows themselves are not genetically modified.

-We do perform periodic Polymerase Chain Reaction (PCR) testing on our products to determine the presence of genetically modified ingredients.
-In such tests, we regard the product as satisfying our non-GMO standard if any genetically modified materials in the product account for less than 0.9% of the total weight of the product.
+In addition to one or both of these evaluation methods, we also perform periodic Polymerase Chain Reaction (PCR) testing on our products to determine the presence of certain GMO ingredients.
+In such tests, we regard the product as satisfying our non-GMO standard if any GMO material for which we test accounts for less than 0.9% of the applicable ingredient.
 Given the limitations of such tests, however, we primarily rely upon our suppliers’ representations to us and the fact that most of our ingredients are not commercially available as GMOs.